 SSE Airtricity are the commissioning/default supplier within the West area and as such the UR applies a supply price control to SSE Airtricity in the West area for domestic and small business customers.
 The review includes the West area in the maximum average price.

 Audience

-Customers and customer groups, industry and statutory bodies.
+Customers and customer groups, political representatives, stakeholders, industry and statutory bodies.

 Consumer impact